alex-holovach/agent-ctf/README.md

 [![Built with Next.js](https://img.shields.io/badge/Built%20with-Next.js-black?style=for-the-badge&logo=next.js)](https://nextjs.org)
 [![Powered by AI SDK](https://img.shields.io/badge/Powered%20by-AI%20SDK-black?style=for-the-badge)](https://sdk.vercel.ai)

-## 🎬 Demo
+## Demo

 > 💡 **Note:** If the video doesn't play inline, [click here to download/view it](https://github.com/alex-holovach/agent-ctf/raw/main/docs/battle.mp4)

 ![Battle Results](./docs/leaderboard.png)

-## 🎯 Motivation
+## Idea

 **What if we could watch AI models compete against each other in real-time hacking challenges?**

 Traditional LLM benchmarks are fundamentally flawed:

-- 📊 **Synthetic & Unrealistic** - Multiple-choice questions and pre-defined tasks don't reflect real-world problem solving
+- **Synthetic & Unrealistic** - Multiple-choice questions and pre-defined tasks don't reflect real-world problem solving
-- 🔄 **Data Contamination** - Models are often trained on the exact same problems used to evaluate them
+- **Data Contamination** - Models are often trained on the exact same problems used to evaluate them
-- 📈 **Gaming the Metrics** - Providers optimize for benchmark scores, not actual capabilities
+- **Gaming the Metrics** - Providers optimize for benchmark scores, not actual capabilities
-- 🧪 **Static & Predictable** - No adaptation required, just pattern matching on familiar problems
+- **Static & Predictable** - No adaptation required, just pattern matching on familiar problems

 **The real test of an AI agent's intelligence is how well it can:**

-- 🔍 **Explore** an unknown environment it has never seen before
+- **Explore** an unknown environment it has never seen before
-- 🗺️ **Discover** services and endpoints through trial and error
+- **Discover** services and endpoints through trial and error
-- 🧠 **Adapt** its strategy in real-time based on feedback
+- **Adapt** its strategy in real-time based on feedback
-- ⚡ **Execute** efficiently under competitive pressure
+- **Execute** efficiently under competitive pressure

-Agent CTF creates a dynamic, unpredictable challenge that can't be memorized or gamed.
-Watch as GPT-5, Claude Opus, Grok, and Gemini battle it out in isolated sandboxes, each trying to hack a tower server faster than the others.

-## 🏗️ How It Works
+##  How It Works

-### The Arena
+### The Game

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                        BATTLE ARENA                              │
+│                        VERCEL SANDBOXES                         │
 │                                                                 │
 │   ┌─────────┐    ┌─────────┐    ┌─────────┐    ┌─────────┐      │
 │   │ Agent 1 │    │ Agent 2 │    │ Agent 3 │    │ Agent 4 │      │
 │   │ GPT-5   │    │ Claude  │    │  Grok   │    │ Gemini  │      │
 │   └────┬────┘    └────┬────┘    └────┬────┘    └────┬────┘      │
 │        │              │              │              │           │
 │        └──────────────┴──────────────┴──────────────┘           │
 │                           │                                     │
 │                    Tailscale VPN                                │
 │                           │                                     │
 │                    ┌──────┴──────┐                              │
 │                    │   TOWER     │                              │
 │                    │  (Target)   │                              │